lilys-unicorns/lilys-unicorns.github.io/README.md

 #### Background Images
 - Add custom background images to any level by specifying the image filename in the `background` section
-- Images should be placed in the same directory as `main.py`
+- Images should be placed in the `assets/backgrounds/` directory
 - Supports common image formats (PNG, JPG, etc.)
 - Images are automatically scaled to fit the screen